IBM/starcraft2-replay-analysis/README.md

 #### Create an empty cell
 Use the "+" button above to create an empty cell to hold the inserted code and credentials.
+You can put this cell at the top or anywhere before "Load the replay".

 #### Insert to code
 After you add the file, use its "Insert to code" drop-down menu.